The Levi A. and Susan M. Byler Farm received $99,931 in state funding from the Department of Agriculture for future development.

 The Leo and Bernard Corl Farm received $582,152 in state funds from the Department of Agriculture through the Farmland Preservation Program to protect the farm from commercial or residential development.

-The Gary E. and Christine K. Biddle Farm #2, The Neil C. and Heather J Darhower Farm, and The Morgan E. Constance Farm received $1,090,994 in state funding from the Department of Agriculture for protection from future development.
+The Gary E. and Christine K. Biddle Farm, The Neil C. and Heather J Darhower Farm, and The Morgan E. Constance Farm received $1,090,994 in state funding from the Department of Agriculture for protection from future development.

 Heritage House received a $29,800 Senior Community grant from the Department of Aging for capital improvements & renovation.

-Shank's Extracts announced its $30.5 million investment to expand its operations at its East Hempfield Township HQ in Lancaster County, creating at least 83 new jobs and retaining 234 statewide jobs within the next three years.
+In 2023, the Shapiro Administration announced Shank's Extracts will invest $30.5 million to expand its operations at its East Hempfield Township HQ in Lancaster County, creating at least 83 new jobs and retaining 234 statewide jobs within the next three years.
 The company received a funding proposal from the Department of Community and Economic Development for a $332,000 Pennsylvania First grant and a $166,000 workforce development grant to train workers.

 Margaret I. Harris Farm #2, Sandra S. Sanders Family Protection Trust, and the Danielle D.J.
 Stewart and David Knox Farm received $328,320 in state funding from the Department of Agriculture to protect them from future residential or commercial development.

-In June 2023, EAM-Mosca Corp. announced it would invest $20.6 million to expand its manufacturing operation in Luzerne County, creating at least 50 new good-paying jobs within the next three years.
+In June 2023, the Shapiro Administration announced EAM-Mosca Corp. will invest $20.6 million to expand its manufacturing operation in Luzerne County, creating at least 50 new good-paying jobs within the next three years.
 The company received a funding proposal including a $250,000 Pennsylvania First grant.
 EAM-Mosca completed it's expansion project by May 2024.

 The Borough of Ambridge received a $15,000 grant from The Department of Environmental Protection for two electric pickup trucks for the police department on February 28, 2023.